thompsand/BPS-biccn-update/README.md

 ## Acknowledgments

-We would like to thank the Allen Institute for making this rich dataset publically available and the laboratory animals who made this dataset possible.
+We would like to thank the Allen Institute for making this dataset publically available and the laboratory animals who made this dataset possible.